 Hey, Mint Fanatics.
-If you haven’t heard yet, the Dallas Arboretum Food and Wine Festival is happening in a mere few days from now, from March 21 to 23.
-We’re so stoked about it because Asian Mint’s millennial daughter, EnjoyMint, is one of the 40+ restaurants to be featured in the festival’s Thursday Grand Tasting opening event.
+If you haven’t heard yet, the Dallas Arboretum Food and Wine Festival is happening in a mere few days.
+It’s going to be from March 21 to 23.
+We’re so stoked about it because Asian Mint’s millennial daughter, EnjoyMint, is one of the 40+ restaurants the festival will feature in its Thursday Grand Tasting opening event.

 But that’s not the only reason we’re so excited about the upcoming Dallas Arboretum Food and Wine Festival.
-One of the highlights of the festival is The Chef’s Garden’s Roots on the Road conference on Saturday, March 23.
-This annual conference is making its way to Dallas for the very first time, and Chef Nikky Phinyawatana is going to be one of its panelists.
+One of the festival’s highlights is The Chef’s Garden’s Roots on the Road conference on Saturday, March 23.
+This annual conference is making its way to Dallas for the very first time.
+What’s more, Chef Nikky Phinyawatana is going to be one of its panelists.

 What’s The Chef’s Garden’s Roots on the Road?

 The Roots conference is the brainchild of The Chef’s Garden under the leadership of Farmer Lee Jones.
-The Chef’s Garden is a family farm run by Farmer Lee, his father Bob Jones, Sr., and brother Bob Jones, Jr. The farm has been providing high-quality produce to chefs all over the world for more than 30 years.
+The Chef’s Garden is a family farm run by Farmer Lee, his father Bob Jones, Sr., and brother Bob Jones, Jr. The farm has been growing high-quality produce for chefs from all over the world for more than 30 years.
 It uses a blend of traditional and innovative farming methods to grow flavorful, nutritionally dense foods while respecting the land.

 Roots on the Road is a conference for everyone